Young Nick's Head: Name

+The origins of the name were already debated during the nineteenth century.
+An 1865 manuscript attributed to a Ngāti Porou author records that while some authorities maintained the dog belonged to Pāoa, others believed it belonged to Tarawhata and other origins all together.
+These differing accounts demonstrate that no single explanation was universally accepted among tribal traditions.

 Te Kurī was centuries later the first land sighted by the crew of Captain James Cook's ship, Endeavour, dated on Friday, 6 October 1769.
 Cook promised a reward to the first crewman to sight land and this reward was delivered to 12-year-old Nicholas Young, assistant to the ship's surgeon, in the form of two gallons of rum and the name of a prominent landmark for their own maps.